mxaiorg/mxmcp/readme.md

 ## Installation

-If not installing with an installation package do the following:
+If **NOT** installing with an installation package, do the following:

 1. Copy the binary (of matching operating systems and architecture) to the user's computer.
-Place the file somewhere the user has permissions to access.
+Place the file somewhere the user has permission to access.
 For example, the user's home directory.

 2. Ensure the user has permission to run the program (execute)